 Knits for Nature

-Penguin jumpers are adorable but they're not a fashion statement
+While adorable, these penguin jumpers are not a fashion statement!

 Knitted penguin jumpers play an important role in saving little penguins affected by oil pollution.
 A patch of oil the size of a thumb nail can kill a little penguin.
 Oiled penguins often die from exposure and starvation.
 Oil separates and mats feathers, allowing water to get in which makes a penguin very cold, heavy and less able to successfully hunt for food.